brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 This step is probably not necessary, but is used to validate the identification of the MEM-AP port in the CoreSight system.

-First, AP 0 and register bank F are selected by writing a 0x000000f0 to the DP SELECT (0x8) register.
+First, AP 0 and AP register bank 0xF are selected by writing a 0x000000F0 to the DP SELECT (0x8) register.

-Next, an AP read is performed on address 0x0c.
-This is the AP identification register.
+Next, an AP read is performed on address 0xc.
+This is the AP identification register (0xFC).

-Finally, the data from the previous read is retrieved by reading the DP RDBUFF (0xc) register.
+Finally, the data from the previous read is retrieved by reading the DP RDBUFF (0xC) register.
 I am seeing an AP ID of 0x04770031.

 #### Step 13: Leave the AP Bank 0 Selected

-First, AP 0 and register bank F are selected by writing a 0x00000000 to the DP SELECT (0x8) register.
+First, AP 0 and AP register bank 0x0 are selected by writing a 0x00000000 to the DP SELECT (0x8) register.

 #### Step 14: Configure the AP Transfer Mode